rkoopmans/python-certificate-chain-resolver/docs/index.rst

 ======================================================

-Resolve / obtain the certificate intermediates of a x509 certificate.
+The ``cert_chain_resolver`` tool is designed to resolve and obtain the (complete) certificate chain of a given x509 leaf certificate.
+It supports PEM/DER and PK7CS..
+This documentation provides detailed guidance on installing, configuring, and using both the command-line interface and the API.